scarra-/data-structures/readme.md

 ### Data structures in Golang

-This repo is being used to store data structures I have learned.
+This repo is being used to store data structures, algos & leetcode solutions.